bitrise-io/devcenter/_articles/en/monitoring/getting-started-with-trace.md

 5. Open your app in Xcode.
 6. Add the bitrise_configuration.plist file to the Xcode project by dragging and dropping it to the root of the project.

+When done, proceed to initializing the SDK.

 #### Initializing the SDK

 After [adding the `bitrise_configuration.plist` file to your Xcode project](/monitoring/getting-started-with-trace/#adding-the-config-file-to-your-app), you need to add Trace to the Swift Package Manager.

 1. Go to **File** > **Swift Packages** > **Add Package Dependency**.
-2. Enter the repository URL: (https://github.com/bitrise-io/trace-cocoa-sdk.git)\[https://github.com/bitrise-io/trace-cocoa-sdk.git\].
+2. Enter the repository URL: [https://github.com/bitrise-io/trace-cocoa-sdk.git](https://github.com/bitrise-io/trace-cocoa-sdk.git).

    ![](/img/choose-package-repository.png)

+When done, proceed to adding Other Linker Flags to application target and creating a Trace object in code.

 #### Configuring your Xcode project to run Trace